 Liquid assets comprise of cash and cash equivalents and financial investments.
-For investments in securities with maturities greater than one year, the minimum rating at the time of purchase is A-/A3 (based on Standard & Poor's and/or Moody's ratings).
-For instruments maturing in less than one year, a prerequisite minimum rating is A-1/P-1.
+For investments in securities with maturities greater than one year, the minimum rating at the time of purchase is A-/A3 (based on Standard & Poor's and/or Moody's ratings) or similar credit quality.
+For instruments maturing in less than one year, a prerequisite minimum rating is A-1/P-1 or similar credit quality.